 In recent years, people have become more and more aware of the negative effects of fast fashion not only on the environment but on the treatment of garment workers in overseas factories as well.

-There are many industries where greenwashing is being used as a marketing strategy, but one industry where greenwashing is on the rise... is fashion.
+Unfortunately, this strategy is rampant in the fashion industry, which is why it's important to be aware of it and know how to recognize it.
 In this article, I explain what greenwashing is, how it works & how brands use it to trick you, and what you can do to help prevent this kind of bad practice.

 The awareness of bad practices in fashion is increasing throughout the world… and that’s a huge problem for (fast) fashion brands.
 Imagine: they sell a top for 5€, a pair of pants for 10-20€.
 The only way they can sell at these too-low prices and still be profitable is by buying really too-low-quality fabrics and/or exploit the people who sew the clothes – that includes child labor and slave labor.